UmbertoFasci/UmbertoFasci.github.io/_posts/2025-04-01-Optimizing-Gold-Recovery.md

 Where,

-- \(C\) — share of gold in the concentrate right after flotation (for finding the rougher concentrate recovery)/after purification (for finding the final concentrate recovery)
+- $C$ — share of gold in the concentrate right after flotation (for finding the rougher concentrate recovery)/after purification (for finding the final concentrate recovery)
-- \(F\) — share of gold in the feed before flotation (for finding the rougher concentrate recovery)/in the concentrate right after flotation (for finding the final concentrate recovery)
+- $F$ — share of gold in the feed before flotation (for finding the rougher concentrate recovery)/in the concentrate right after flotation (for finding the final concentrate recovery)
-- \(T\) — share of gold in the rougher tails right after flotation (for finding the rougher concentrate recovery)/after purification (for finding the final concentrate recovery)
+- $T$ — share of gold in the rougher tails right after flotation (for finding the rougher concentrate recovery)/after purification (for finding the final concentrate recovery)

 Calculating the recovery in python can be achieved with:
 ```python